AGTHARN/FlyPE/README.md

 ***This is the PM4 branch of FlyPE.
 All the features from PM3 may be incomplete in this rewrite.
 Expect bugs and problems as well.***

-Time to abandon BlazinFly and BetterFlight, and move to a better alternative!
-[FlyPE](https://poggit.pmmp.io/p/FlyPE/5.2.0) is the most extensive/advanced/customizable/best fly plugin in Minecraft history that is feature packed and with multiple commands that allows you to experiment with flying in survival mode!
-There are many different features in this plugin that makes it special, and you should check them out!
+It's time to ditch SimpleFly and BetterFlight in favor of a superior option!
+[FlyPE](https://poggit.pmmp.io/p/FlyPE/5.2.0) is the most advanced/customizable/best fly plugin in Minecraft history, with many commands and features that allow you to play with flying in survival mode!
+This plugin has a variety of features that makes it unique, and you should check them out!

-This plugin would be useful for big or skyblock servers that would not like players to use fly in PvP Zones or The Hub.
-And if you would like players to pay for toggling flight, there's an option for that!
-Tradeable items like Flight Coupons are also available and you can decide on allowing it!
-We even have the most requested feature, Temporal Flight!
+This plugin is useful for large or skyblock servers that don't want users flying in PvP Zones or Hub.
+There's also a payment option if you want players to pay for toggling flight!
+Tradeable items such as Flight Coupons are also accessible, and you may choose whether or not to allow them!
+We even have Temporal Flight, the most requested feature!

-This plugin is in English and there are even customizable preset messages for those that want to use other languages.
-And there are also fly settings to prevent players from doing different actions while in flight mode.
+This plugin is available in English, with adjustable preset messages for people who prefer to utilize other languages.
+Additionally, there are fly options that limit players from performing various tasks when in flight mode.

 Thanks to the Contributors for helping FlyPE!